zephyrproject-rtos/zephyr/doc/drivers/drivers.rst

 Synchronous Calls
 *****************

-Zephyr provides a set of device drivers for multiple platforms.
+Zephyr provides a set of device drivers for multiple boards.
 Each driver should support an interrupt-based implementation, rather than polling, unless the specific hardware does not provide any interrupt.